LuaMobile/octopus/README.md

-# Ladle web server
+# Octopus web server

-Ladle (formally just known as "lua web server") is an experimental web server written in the Lua programming language, compatible with Lua 5.1.
+Octopus (formally just known as "lua web server") is an experimental web server written in the Lua programming language, compatible with Lua 5.1.